A Culture of Craft.

 Our vision is clear: celebrate true passionate expressions of craft.
 Our strategy is simple: gather a group of people who have talent and passion for their respective crafts, and deliver a unique experience to our local community. we are rooted in tradition, but not shackled by it.
 Expect true representations of historic styles of beer, spirits and food — but watch as our crafts people spread their wings and fly — there might be a few surprises in store.

 Black Flannel Brewing Company has multiple Certified Cicerone®’s on staff with a particular focus on providing beer education opportunities to our guests.
 We believe the more you know about beer and spirits, the more you will enjoy our offerings.
 Visitors to this website will be able to explore and acquire a good level of knowledge.
 On a weekly basis, visitors to our brewpub in Essex, Vermont will have the opportunity to learn topics such as “Learn How to Taste Beer Like a Beer Judge”, “Classic German Beer Styles”, “History of Brewing”, “Brewing Processes”, and so much more.

 raven & anvil

-The anvil is a symbol of creating the imagined from the raw materials of reality.
+The anvil is a tool of the crafts person.
+It's a symbol of creating the imagined from the raw materials of reality.
 It represents the practical application of craft; the physical work that goes into it.

 The raven is a symbol of rebirth, renewal, reflection, wisdom and creativity.
 The raven bowing can be interpreted many ways; respect the craft, head down in your work, a nod to the past… what does it mean to you?